SacrilegeWasTaken/c3dlc/README.md

 END_DATA
 ```
 # P.S.
 I know that code looks like shit.
-This is just my useful Python doodles with just copying and pasting my already wroten algorithms. :)
+This is just my useful Python doodles with just copying and pasting ChatGPT algorithms with few corrections. :)